 (12) Cornelsen, Dirk: Das zertretene Angelspiel.
 Essen: Klartext-Verlag, 2003, p.
 175

-Update: I’m now in the position to confirm some of these assumptions.
+Update: I’m now in the position to confirm or disprove some of these assumptions.
 However, Marta’s tactic of interchanging details strikes again, especially since several passages of her book were only added years later, as Yuliya von Saal’s research revealed.

 Yuliya von Saal has already written it, „Gerd“ is Hans Wolfgang Hillers, which shakes my faith in Marta a little bit, but it doesn’t really surprise either.
-By the way, I don’t agree with what von Saal calls a breakup between them in the sense of the book.
+I don’t agree with what von Saal calls a breakup between them in the sense of the book.
 In her original diaries, Marta simply writes about problems, although she finds it nice to come home to someone „where only empty chairs used to wait“.
 And that is all.
 The problems were there before, too, as seen in the letter to her brother-in-law.
 And this relationship, whatever it was at that time, never had a future; HWH had something going with Bruni Löbel and Marie Louise Fischer at the same time, with Elfriede Brüning for a short period, and probably with several others.